jaredasch/Pineapple/README.md

 # Pinelogging - Our Very Own Blog Hosting Website!
 *This application was made in accordance with python3*
-### When using our website, please only use our buttons to avoid loading problems!
+#### When using our website, please only use our buttons to avoid loading problems!

+## Pre-requisites
+Python
+Flask
+Virtual Environment

 ## Launch Instructions:
 1. Clone this repo!